 🥣Assembly

-Place chicken thighs (or breasts) on the bottom of the pot.
+- 🍋Place chicken thighs (or breasts) on the bottom of a greased slow cooker.
 Add salt, pepper, and paprika and toss to coat.

 🍴Serving suggestions